 Upsolve User Experiences2,343+ Members Online

 How To Use Bankruptcy To Protect Your Car

 Repossession is an effective collections tool, but hiding your car indefinitely is not your only option to protect and keep your vehicle.
 If your car is in danger of being repossessed, filing for bankruptcy will stop the repossession.

-One of the most important and most valuable provisions of the Bankruptcy Code is a section known as the “automatic stay.”
-This section says that once a person files a bankruptcy case, all collection actions — including repossession, replevin, and even collection letters and phone calls — must stop immediately.
+One of the most important and most valuable parts of the Bankruptcy Code (bankruptcy law) is the automatic stay.
+Once a person files a bankruptcy case, the automatic stay takes effect and all collection actions — including repossession, replevin, and even collection letters and phone calls — must stop immediately.

 In almost all bankruptcy cases, the automatic stay is effective at the moment the case is filed.
 The only exceptions are:

 If you have already filed bankruptcy two or more times within the past year, the automatic stay does not go into immediate effect.
 Usually, you can still file a motion to activate the automatic stay as long as you have not intentionally tried to defraud your creditors or acted in bad faith in your previous cases.